padiketeku/EnvMonMod/EMM-Prac-4-Monitoring Land Clearing.md

 ```

-Visualise the change in vegetation, you need to do this for every year.
+Visualise the change in vegetation; you need to do this for every year.
 The vegetation change for 2016 is displayed below.
 The black pixels are where vegetation change is observed.

 ```JavaScript
 //visualise the long-term change n vegetation